 He earned his bachelor's degree in business management at Guilford College in 1990, where he was a four-year letter winner in basketball.
 He earned his master's degree in sports administration from the University of Richmond in 1994.

-Born in Richmond, Virginia, and raised in Charlotte, North Carolina, Yurachek and his wife, Jennifer, have three sons; Ryan, Jake and Brooks.

-Ryan is a former football student-athlete at Marshall University.
-Jake is a freshman football student-athlete at the University of Colorado.
+Born in Richmond, Va., and raised in Charlotte, N.C., Yurachek, and his wife Jennifer have three sons: Ryan, Jake and Brooks.
+Ryan is a former Marshall University football student-athlete and is a graduate assistant on the Razorback Football staff.
+Jake is a redshirt-sophomore football student-athlete at the University of Arkansas.
+Brooks is a sophomore at Fayetteville High School and is a member of the football and boy's basketball teams.

-Left to Right: Hunter, Jennifer, Jake, Brooks and Ryan